joetes98/CSCI-3412-HW2/README.md

 For insertion sort, n<sup>2</sup> is the worst case total instructions.
 This would occur if the data set is sorted in the opposite order we desire.
 Therefore it has an upperbound of n<sup>2</sup> instructions/comparison.
 This can be seen in our data, where the total number of comparison is always less than n<sup>2</sup>.

 A similar conclusion can be drawn from the merge sort.
-Merge sort has a time complexity of O(nlogn), meaning given a data size of n, the algorith will complete nlogn total instructions.
+Merge sort has a time complexity of O(nlogn), meaning given a data size of n, the algorithm will complete nlogn total instructions.
 Merge sort however will always have a time complexity of O(nlogn) for the best, average, and worst case.
-This is due to the fact that we are always dividing our list (logn times) down to n lists, then merging the n list into a single list.The data agrees with the analysis, the total number of comparisons for each data set is less than nlogn
+This is due to the fact that we are always dividing our list (logn times) down to n lists, then merging the n list into a single list.
+The data agrees with the analysis, the total number of comparisons for each data set is less than nlogn

 As seen by the data, the execution time of the insertion sort exponentially increases with the the data size.
 This is due to algorithm having an efficiency of O(n<sup>2</sup>) so the number of comparisons is proportional to the square of the data size.